1 / 11

 Overview

-A group of herbaceous perennials in the family Asteraceae derived from interspecific crosses involving Echinacea purpurea, E. paradoxa, E. tennesseensis, and other native North American species.
-Modern hybrid coneflowers have dramatically expanded the color range beyond the traditional pink-purple of the species to include orange, yellow, red, white, bicolors, and complex shades.
-Plants form clumps of erect stems 18–36 inches (45–90 cm) tall with coarse, lance-shaped leaves, and flower heads 3–5 inches (8–13 cm) across with reflexed or horizontal ray florets surrounding a prominent domed disc — the cone — in orange-brown to dark brown.
-Some hybrid series feature double or semi-double flowers.
-Bloom is prolonged from June through September with deadheading.
-Hybrid coneflowers maintain the drought tolerance, pollinator value, and general toughness of the wild species, though some modern hybrids show shorter lifespans (2–4 years) than the long-lived species.
-Persistent seed cones remain ornamental through winter and provide food for finches and other birds.
+Echinacea Hybrids are a group of herbaceous perennials in the aster family (Asteraceae) derived from interspecific crosses involving Echinacea purpurea, E. paradoxa, E. tennesseensis, and other native North American species.
+Modern hybrid coneflowers have expanded the color range beyond the pink-purple of the type species to include orange, yellow, red, white, bicolors, and complex intermediate shades.
+Plants form clumps of erect stems 18–36 inches (45–90 cm) tall with coarse lance-shaped leaves, carrying flower heads 3–5 inches (8–13 cm) across with reflexed or horizontal ray florets surrounding a raised domed disc — the cone — in orange-brown to dark brown.
+Some hybrid series carry double or semi-double flower forms.
+Bloom extends from June through September with deadheading.
+The hybrids retain the drought tolerance, pollinator value, and general toughness of the wild species, though several modern hybrid selections show shorter functional lifespans (2–4 years) than the long-lived type species (E. purpurea often persists 8–12 years under the same conditions).
+Persistent seed cones remain visually present through winter and carry seed for goldfinches and other seed-eating birds.

 Native Range

 Echinacea hybrid cultivars are of garden origin; the parent species are native to prairies, open woodlands, and rocky slopes of central and eastern North America, from Saskatchewan south to Texas and east to the Atlantic coast.
-Most hybridization work has used E. purpurea (native to the eastern and central US) and E. paradoxa (native to the Missouri and Arkansas Ozarks).Suggested Uses
+Most hybridization work has used Echinacea purpurea (native to the eastern and central United States) and Echinacea paradoxa (native to the Missouri and Arkansas Ozarks).Suggested Uses

-Planted in perennial borders, native plantings, and pollinator gardens at 18–24 inch (45–60 cm) spacing.
-Tolerates hot, dry sites and lean soils.
-Effective in combination with ornamental grasses and late-season perennials.
-Persistent seed cones provide winter structure and bird interest when left standing.
+Planted in perennial borders, native plantings, and pollinator gardens at 18–24 inch (45–60 cm) spacing in USDA zones 3–9.
+The hybrids tolerate hot dry sites and lean soils, so positions unsuited to moisture-loving perennials match their cultural range.
+Combinations with ornamental grasses (Schizachyrium scoparium, Sporobolus heterolepis) and late-season native perennials (Solidago rigida, Liatris spicata) support multi-season prairie-style plantings.
+Persistent seed cones carry winter structure when stems are left standing.
 Cut flowers last 7–10 days in water.How to Identify

 Appearance